GeorgeTsoukalas/OthelloBot/README.md

 [2/17/2022] The visual and game functionality now works and is available in OthelloGameUpdated.py.
 It requires pygame to run, and also keeps a tracker of the square counts for each player.
 Next up is coding the minimax algorithm.

+[2/20/2022] Modified the structure to be object-oriented in preparation for implementation of the minimax algorithm.

 Ideas
 -----
 1. Placing tiles on the boundary of the board is probably a little more useful than just the best choice